-4.2.2.1 Articles of loose gear are to have a certificate furnished by the manufacturer.

-4.2.2.2 The certificate is to show the distinguishing number or mark applied to the article of gear, description, kind of material, carbon content, date of test, proof load applied, and safe working load.
-Loose gear certificates are to be inserted in the Lifting Appliances Register.

-4.2.2.3 The safe working load SWL is to be marked on the hoist blocks.
+- 4.2.2.1 Articles of loose gear are to have a certificate furnished by the manufacturer. - 4.2.2.2 The certificate is to show the distinguishing number or mark applied to the article of gear, description, kind of material, carbon content, date of test, proof test load applied, and safe working load. - 4.2.2.3 The safe working load SWL is to be marked on the hoist blocks.